 As far as insects go, dragonflies aren't a dangerous species to have buzzing about your yard.
-Dragonflies don't pose a danger to humans, they can eat true insect pests and they attract birds to your yard.
-If, however, the sheer number of dragonflies in your yard is a nuisance, there are several ways to get rid of them without resorting to pesticides or killing the bugs.
+Dragonflies don't pose any threats to humans, they can eat true insect pests, and they attract birds to your yard.
+If, however, the sheer number of dragonflies in your yard is a nuisance and annoys you, there are several ways to get rid of them without resorting to pesticides or killing these highly beneficial insects.

 Target Insect Food

 Because killing dragonflies is usually completely unnecessary, a better idea is to make your yard less attractive to them.
 For example, dragonflies eat mosquitoes, and taking steps to eradicate them from your yard can deter dragonflies from taking up residence.
 Preventing water from pooling in low spots in your yard is one way to reduce the mosquito population.

 Taking proper care of your garden is essential too.
 Dragonflies feast on many insects that can damage flowers and vegetables, so watering and caring for the plants properly can prevent pests from invading your yard to begin with.
 If these bugs aren't present, chances are that the dragonflies will go somewhere else.

 Dry Up the Water